ssteinbauer/BookNotes/Book Log.md

 ## 2018-10

+Adams, Mark.
+(2016).
+Turn right at Machu Picchu: rediscovering the lost city one step at a time.
+New York, New York: Dutton, Penguin Random House, LLC.

 Grove, Andrew S. (2015).
 High Output Management.
 New York, New York: Vintage Books, Penguin Random House Ltd.

 Jemisin, N.K.
 (2017).
 The Stone Sky.
 New York, New York: Orbit, Hachette Book Group.